YosaiProject/yosai/README.md

 -----------------------------------------------------------------------
 Please, first familiarize yourself with [Apache Shiro](http://shiro.apache.org/).
 It is a remarkable system.

 Today, no such open-sourced security framework like Shiro exists for the Python community.
 There's an unmet need for one.
-Shiro has been battle tested and continues to evolve.
+Shiro has been battle tested.
 Let's learn from history by porting the java source.
-Then, we'll refactor the source using techniques and libraries available in Python and with the expertise from this great development community.
+Then, we'll refactor the source using techniques and libraries available in Python, using expertise from this great development community.

 I am porting the [v2.0-alpha source code](http://svn.apache.org/repos/asf/shiro/branches/2.0-api-design-changes/)